nickj10/nickj10/README.md

 ## Who am I?

 I'm Cole, you can also call me Nicole.
-I'm an aspiring Full-stack developer following a not-so-planned road towards my dreams.
+I'm a Full-stack engineer following a not-so-planned road towards my dreams.
 I am currently studying Computer Engineering, making the best effort despite all roadblocks and technological distractions.
+I'm passionate about what I do: eat, sleep, code, repeat.
+I love discovering new technology and tools, explore them and maybe use them or share knowledge!

 ## Work experience
 - 🔥 Adevinta: currently a Full-stack Engineer